-The first two terms I came across while digging into scholarly articles about VR were “presence” and “immersion”.
-Although sometimes these terms are used as synonyms, I’d prefer to share the viewpoint of those theoreticians who differentiate between them.
-Immersion deals with how technically developed the VR equipment is.
-While presence in VR, on the other hand, is defined as a psychological and physiological sensation of a user of actually being into VR.
-There is a considerable body of research, suggesting that the more immersive the VR environment is (i.e. a good sound system, large 3d screen, the possibility of active navigation) the level of experienced presence increases.
+First two terms I came across while digging into scholarly articles about VR were “presence” and “immersion”.
+Although sometimes these terms are used as synonyms, I’d prefer to share a viewpoint of those theoreticians who differentiate between them.
+Immersion deals with how technically developed a VR equipment is, while presence in VR, on the other hand, is defined as a psychological and physiological sensation of a user of actually being into VR.
+There is a considerable body of research, suggesting that more immersive a VR environment is (i.e. a good sound system, large 3d screen, a possibility of active navigation) the level of experienced presence increases.

-Although cognitively you know very clearly that what you see is not real, still can not help the feeling that you are actually there, in the environment that does not exist.
-Like that weird feeling when suddenly in your dreaming, not even waking up, you realize that’s all just a dream, but still can not wake up.
+Although cognitively you know very clearly that what you see is not real, still cannot help a feeling that you are actually there, in an environment that does not exist.
+Like that weird feeling when suddenly in your dreaming you realize that this all is just a dream, but still can not wake up.

-Well, now we can feel more relaxed knowing that this feeling has a name, and it’s called presence.
+Well, now we can feel more relaxed knowing that this feeling has a name and it is called presence.
 Moreover, there even exists a whole international society interested in studying this concept.

 “The biggest challenge to developing telepresence is achieving that sense of “being there.”
 Can telepresence be a true substitute for the real thing?
 Will we be able to couple our artificial devices naturally and comfortably to work together with the sensory mechanisms of human organisms?“